3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 like [BIOS][3] and [BMC][4] to be modified and their source code shared with the owners of OCP-certified hardware.
 From March 2021, supporting OSF is mandatory for servers with OCP badging.
-The ecosystem partners have decided to implement such open-source firmware as Coreboot for their OSF architecture.
+The ecosystem partners have decided to implement such open-source firmware as coreboot for their OSF architecture.

 Just being open-source - by itself is not enough for the firmware to meet the OCP certification: the extra requirements are mentioned in a [OSF Checklist][5].